 FV stands for Future Value.
 FV function is the last of the financial keys.
 Future Value helps us to calculate the future value of the investment for the investment made today.
 FV function is used when you what to know what return will you obtain if you invest something today at the same interest rate and for a constant period of time.

 It will be easy to calculate if you know the monthly or yearly investment you need to make, the constant interest rate at which you’ll invest, and the time period for which investment is made.

 FV stands for the future value which we will yield.

-Nper stand for the time period investment has to be done.
+Nper stands for the time period investment has to be done.

-Type stand for the time at which investment is to be made at the beginning or at the end of the year
+Type stands for the time at which investment is to be made at the beginning or at the end of the year

 Example of FV Function

 We make a Deposit of Rs.2000 every year for 5 years.
 The rate at which deposit is made is 9%.
 What will be the future value of the deposits made today?